GuanceCloud/guance-docs/docs/en/billing/billing-account/aws-account.md

     ![](../img/15.aws_register_10.1.png)

-    After subscription, it will automatically jump to the Guance Expense Center.
+    After subscription, it will automatically jump to the Guance Billing Center.
 After selecting the workspace, click **Confirm**.

     ![](../img/15.aws_register_11.png)

-    Select the workspace, confirm the submission, and view the subscribed cloud account and related settlement workspace in the **Account Management > Cloud Account** of the Guance Expense Center.
+    Select the workspace, confirm the submission, and view the subscribed cloud account and related settlement workspace in the **Account Management > Cloud Account** of the Guance Billing Center.

     ![](../img/15.aws_register_12.png)